nens/threedi-docs/source/e_2d_channel_breach_tutorial.rst

 #) In the *Schematisation* section of the 3Di Models and Simulations panel, click the *New* button (|newschematisation|).
 The *New schematisation* wizard is shown.

-#) Fill in a schematisation name, such as 'Tutorial 2D flow model <your_name>'.
+#) Fill in a schematisation name, such as 'Tutorial dike breach model <your_name>'.
 Select the organisation you want to be the owner of the new schematisation (most users have rights for only one organisation).
 Tags are optional, you can leave this field empty for now.

 #) Since we are creating a schematisation from an existing Spatialite, select the *Choose file* option.
-Select the Nessewaard.sqlite file you downloaded and click *Create schematisation*.
+Select the Nissewaard.sqlite file you downloaded and click *Create schematisation*.

 Viewing the schematisation
 --------------------------
-The schematisation must be imported in the 3Di Modeller Interface to view and modify its contents.
+We will load the schematisation in the 3Di Modeller Interface to view and modify its contents.
 The schematisation can be loaded by following these steps:

 #) At the top of the 3Di Models & Simulations panel, click on the (blue, underlined) name of your schematisation.
 Windows Explorer will open; browse to *work in progress/schematisation* and copy the path from the Windows Explorer address bar.